cosinekitty/astronomy/source/c/README.md

 This structure is passed to functions that calculate phenomena as observed from a particular place on the Earth.

+You can create this structure directly, or you can call the convenience function [`Astronomy_MakeObserver`](#Astronomy_MakeObserver)# to create one for you.

 | Type | Member | Description |
 | ---- | ------ | ----------- |